High-accuracy absolute (lat,lon) positions for GPS-denied operations

 Unfortunately there are very few automatic celestial navigation systems.
 Why?
 In 1979 the first GPS satellite was launched, and interest quickly switched to compact GPS/GNSS black boxes that automatically presented very accurate (lat,lon) positions.
 Even the US Navy stopped teaching CelNav for a decade.

 Today CelNav has again become compelling because GPS/GNSS as sole-source PNT has become vulnerable.
-Complementary navigation systems are critical because they provide essential, secure, and resilient backups to GPS/GNSS, which are increasingly vulnerable to jamming, spoofing, and space-based attacks.
+Complementary navigation systems are critical because they provide essential, secure, and resilient backups to GPS/GNSS which are increasingly vulnerable to jamming, spoofing, and space-based attacks.

 The GP move westward as the Earth turns 360 degrees in a sidereal day.
 Since the GP distance to the Observer is changing, the angular height of the stars is also changing.
 As a result the COP radii are changing with time.
 Now you can appreciate that you need accurate time to calculate the COP!

 CelNav simulation from a Near Earth view with (49) bright stars of mag<2.
-For demonstration purposes only the brightest stars in the sky are depicted.
+For demonstration purposes only the very brightest stars in the sky are depicted.
 The star rays create Geographic Points (GP) on the Earth.
 Each GP has a Circle of Position (COP) where the radius is the angle to Zenith.
 As the Earth turns the GP move westward, resulting in continously changing COP radii.
 Your position is the intersection of the COP.

 The red rays are from the 57 USNO navigation stars, while the other 118,000 stars in the Hipparcos star catalog are cyan colored.
-With short 50msec exposures stars of mag<4 are easily detected.
+With a short 50msec exposure stars of mag<4 are easily detected.
 There are about 5000 such stars.
 At least 3 stars are needed to determine your position, but Astrofix will use all to provide a more accurate position.

 CelNav simulation from a geosynchronous view with (49) bright stars of mag<2.
 This view makes it easier to see how the COP evolve with time.